balajimt/CSE291---Big-Data-Science-Knowledge-Team-8/README.md

 * `imputer.py` - MissForest imputer code to fill in missing values in the dataset

 ## Acknowledgements
-Special thanks to Prof. Nuno Bandeira and Duong Nguyen for helping throughout the course of this project.
+Special thanks to Prof. Nuno Bandeira and Duong Nguyen for helping us throughout the course of this project.